Staff

 Michael Fuller

-Michael (he/him) is a second-year dual degree student pursuing an MPP at the Ford School of Public Policy and an MBA at the Ross School of Business.
+Michael (he/him) is a third-year dual degree student pursuing an MPP at the Ford School of Public Policy and an MBA at the Ross School of Business.
 Prior to graduate school, Michael worked as an educator – first as a GED tutor in Rhode Island’s Maximum Security Prison and then as an 8th grade math teacher in his hometown of Denver, Colorado.
 He is passionate about building strong public institutions and advancing economic justice for all.
 He holds a B.A. in Public Policy from Brown University.

 Nicholas Birdsong